VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Introduction

 Simultaneous and precise control of camera motion, object motion, and lighting direction introduces multiple significant challenges: (1) Accurate camera motion control from a reference image requires reliable 3D priors to prevent drift and geometric distortion under large viewpoint changes.
 (2) Realistic and detailed object motion control demands effective representation of sparse object trajectories (e.g., a sequence of 2D keypoints) without compromising visual fidelity.
 (3) Dynamic lighting control necessitates integrating illumination adjustments coherently with both camera and object motion to ensure temporal consistency and visual realism.
 (4) High-quality datasets with joint annotations for camera motion, object motion, and lighting direction remain scarce.

-To overcome these challenges, we propose VidCRAFT3, which integrates three core components.
-First, the Image2Cloud module leverages DUSt3R~\cite{wang2024dust3r} to reconstruct a 3D point cloud from a single reference image, enabling precise camera motion control by rendering the point cloud along user-defined camera trajectory.
+To overcome these challenges, we propose VidCRAFT3, a unified controllable I2V framework that jointly models camera motion, object motion, and lighting direction.
+First, the Image2Cloud module leverages DUSt3R~\cite{wang2024dust3r} to reconstruct a 3D point cloud from a single reference image, enabling precise camera motion control by rendering the point cloud along a user-defined camera trajectory.
 Second, ObjMotionNet encodes sparse object trajectories by extracting multi-scale motion features from Gaussian-smoothed optical flow maps to guide realistic object motion.
-Third, Spatial Triple-Attention Transformer integrates lighting embedding with image-text embeddings through parallel cross-attention layers.
-Capabilities of these modules are illustrated in Fig. \ref{Figure:Teaser}, highlighting VidCRAFT3's control over camera motion, object motion, and lighting direction.
-To address data scarcity, we introduce the VideoLightingDirection (VLD) dataset, providing synthetic static-scene video clips that are highly realistic, along with accurate per-frame lighting annotations.
-Additionally, we develop a three-stage training strategy that enables effective learning without fully joint annotations.
+Third, the Spatial Triple-Attention Transformer integrates lighting embedding with image and text embeddings through parallel cross-attention layers.
+Capabilities of these modules are illustrated in Fig.~\ref{Figure:Teaser}, highlighting VidCRAFT3's control over camera motion, object motion, and lighting direction.
+To address data scarcity, we introduce the VideoLightingDirection (VLD) dataset, which provides highly realistic synthetic static-scene video clips with accurate per-frame lighting direction annotations.
+Additionally, we develop a three-stage progressive training strategy that enables effective learning without fully joint annotations.

-The main contributions of this paper are: (1) To the best of our knowledge, VidCRAFT3 is the \textit{first} I2V framework to achieve \textit{simultaneous control over camera motion, object motion, and lighting direction} through a disentangled architecture combining Image2Cloud, ObjMotionNet, and Spatial Triple-Attention Transformer.
-(2) The VLD dataset provides synthetic videos with accurate per-frame lighting direction annotations, effectively addressing the scarcity of datasets with fully joint annotations.
-(3) A three-stage training strategy enables robust multi-element control without requiring dataset annotated with camera, object, and lighting signals.
-(4) Extensive experiments demonstrate that VidCRAFT3 achieves state-of-the-art performance surpassing existing methods in terms of control precision, visual quality, and generalization capabilities.
+The main contributions of this paper are: \begin{enumerate}[label=\arabic*)] \item We propose a unified controllable I2V generation framework that explicitly models cross-factor interactions among geometry, motion, and illumination, enabling compositional and consistent control over camera motion, object motion, and lighting direction.

+\item We introduce a novel conditioning design and a three-stage progressive training strategy that support both independent and joint control signals, enabling flexible composition of multiple factors while maintaining temporal coherence and physical consistency.

+\item We construct the VLD dataset, which provides synthetic videos with accurate per-frame lighting direction annotations, addressing the lack of datasets for learning lighting-aware video generation.